-Who May Apply: Anyone possessing the required license/transport tag Hunt Choices Allowed: Up to 4 hunt choices may be selected for this category. may apply.
-You may only hunt with the hunting method in compliance with your tag.
-See page 46 for definitions of tag abbreviations (e.g., EA, EF, EM, WA, WF, WM).
+Who May Apply: Anyone possessing the required license/transport tag Hunt Choices Allowed: Up to 4 hunt choices may be selected for this category.
 Use the 4-digit "Hunt Choice" number below to submit your application.

 Bull Elk Hunts

 You will owe one hunting activity report for EACH special permit awarded, IN ADDITION to your general season hunting activity report.